xcart/xcart-docs/_pages/kb_en/modules/usps/configuration_and_setup.md

 ---

-The [U.S.P.S. module](http://www.x-cart.com/extensions/addons/usps.html) for X-Cart 5 allows you to use online shipping rate calculation via [USPS Web Tools Ecommerce API](http://www.usps.com/webtools).
+The [U.S.P.S. addon](http://www.x-cart.com/extensions/addons/usps.html) for X-Cart 5 allows you to use online shipping rate calculation via [USPS Web Tools Ecommerce API](http://www.usps.com/webtools).

-This article assumes that the U.S.P.S module has already been {% link "installed and activated" ref_0fGEpvrh %} at your store.
+This article assumes that the U.S.P.S addon has already been {% link "installed and activated" ref_0fGEpvrh %} at your store.

-To start using the module, you need to configure it.
-The module configuration settings can be accessed using one of the following methods:
+To start using the addon, you need to configure it.
+The adddon configuration settings can be accessed using one of the following methods:

 1. In the Shipping section of your X-Cart store’s Admin area (**Store setup** > **Shipping**)
    * click the **Add shipping method** button: